About This Drug

 - If you think you are pregnant

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 6 months after treatment.
-Let your doctor know right away if you think you may be pregnant.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 6 months after treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.